ChromeUniverse/Personal-website/public/posts/tech-picks-07-21.md

 Oh, and did I mention that it's all [open-source hardware and software](https://github.com/Machine-Hum/wifiwart)?

 > Drop one of these in a McDonald's, and nobody’s going to expect a thing.
-You can leave it for days, while it collects data and marshals it back to your home network.
+You can leave it for days, while it collects data and marshals it back to your home network. <p style="opacity: 0.5">_- Ryan Walker, owner of Interrupt Labs_</p>

 ![img](https://media.discordapp.net/attachments/760252264723644426/872341313679396874/unknown.png?width=741&height=656)